How your donations help.

 On February 29th 2012, 2 weeks after her 18th birthday, and party, Lana sadly passed away in her Mum's arms.

 9 year old Daniel was diagnosed with a brain stem glioma in summer 2011.
-Brain stem gliomas are usually found in children between 5 and 10 years old and very challenging to treat because of their location - Daniel is now on palliative care.
+Brain stem gliomas are usually found in children between 5 and 10 years old and are very challenging to treat because of their location - Daniel is now on palliative care.

 His grant will be used for 'treats'.